QCA Code Compliance

 10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Board communicates the governance policy in place through inclusion in the Annual Report and through the Group website (www.600group.com).
 Regular contact is maintained with major shareholders.
-Individual shareholders attending the AGM engage directly with the Board in an open question and answer session before voting on the various resolutions.
 The Company updates its website for all RNS announcements and has commissioned analyst research which is made available to all shareholders through the website.